robinhood/faust/docs/userguide/streams.rst

 When iterated over the stream produces :ref:`events <stream-events>`.

-An event can either be a deserialized :class:`~faust.models.base.Model`,:
+An event can either be a :class:`~faust.Model` instance,:

 .. sourcecode:: python